On thermalization of two-level quantum systems: Form of thermalizing Hamiltonian

-If $\rho_e$ act as a bath state for a single-qubit system then evolution through the most general two-qubit unitary $U$ will result in the following affine transformation for the system qubit.
+If $\rho_e$ plays the role of a bath state of a single-qubit system then evolution through the most general two-qubit unitary $U$ (upto a freedom of local unitary actions), given in equation (\ref{ud}) below, will result in the following affine transformation for the system qubit, as given in equations (\ref{M}) and (\ref{C}) below.
+Apart from $\eta,\xi,\lambda$, three more parameters $\alpha,\beta,\delta$ are needed to completely identify the channel.
 Thus, the class of single-qubit channels which can be simulated by a single-qubit mixed state ancilla is a six parameter family ($\alpha,\beta,\delta,\eta,\xi,\lambda$) of affine transformations:

 \begin{widetext}

 \end{widetext}